 The result is a highly energetic and entertaining, physical piece that takes its audience on a journey through the fragility, hilarity and awkwardness that love can sometimes entail.

 ‘Stuff’ is predominantly a non-verbal 60 minute solo show that is perfect for studio spaces but can adapted to a larger environment if needed.
 It was developed from interviews of people from the ages of 6 through to 84 on the subjects of Love and human connection.

-Currently in development with Director Cassie Friend (Redcape Theatre http://www.redcapetheatre.co.uk) prepping for a UK summer tour.
+The show has been directed by Director Cassie Friend (Redcape Theatre http://www.redcapetheatre.co.uk) and is currently on a UK summer tour.

 25th May Arlington Arts Centre 8pm

 31st May Stephen Joseph Theatre,Scarborough 7pm